DinoDx/NNcASpER/README.md

 # NNcASpER
-Development of a Deep Learning model for the classification of code smells based on structural metrics.
+Deep Learning model for the classification of code smells based on structural metrics.
 Repository for the SwD and SE4AI exams.